lionup/lionup.github.io/index.md

 <br>

 ### About Me
-I am a Lecturer (Assistant Professor) in Economics at the University of Essex.
-I received my Ph.D. from University College London in 2018.
+I am a Lecturer (Assistant Professor) in Economics at the _University of Essex_ and a Research Associate at the _Institute for Fiscal Studies_.
+I received my Ph.D. from _University College London_ in 2018.
 My research interests are Labour, Macro, and Applied Microeconomics.

 Email: <a href="mailto:{{ site.email }}">{{ site.email }}</a>